PowerShell/DscResource.Tests/README.md

 #### Common Tests - Spellcheck Markdown Files

-When opt-in for this test, if there are any spelling errors in markdown files, the tests will fail.
+When opt-in to this test, if there are any spelling errors in markdown files, the tests will fail.

 >**Note:** The spell checker is case-insensitive, so the words 'AppVeyor' and
->'appveyor' is equal and both allowed.
+>'appveyor' are equal and both are allowed.

-If the spell checker ([cSpell](https://www.npmjs.com/package/cspell)) does not recognize the word, but the word are correct, or maybe there are a specific phrase that should always be allowed.
-Then it possible to add those to a dictionary, or tell it to ignore words or phrases.
+If the spell checker ([cSpell](https://www.npmjs.com/package/cspell)) does not recognize the word, but the word is correct or a specific phrase is not recognized but should be allowed, then it is possible to add these to a dictionary or tell it to ignore the word of phrases.
+This is done by adding a `\.vscode\cSpell.json` in the repository.

-By adding a file `\.vscode\cSpell.json` in the repository, the spell checker will follow the settings in this file.

-The simplest form of the file `\.vscode\cSpell.json` is this (see [cSpell](https://www.npmjs.com/package/cspell) for more settings).
+The following JSON is the simplest form of the file `\.vscode\cSpell.json` (see [cSpell](https://www.npmjs.com/package/cspell) for more settings).

 >This settings file will also work together with the Visual Studio Code extension